dimitriwalters/c-handbook/README.md

 ### file descriptor
 An abstract indicator for accessing a file.

+### K&R C
+An informal specification of C from the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie.

 ### pointer
 A memory address of another piece of data.